shegufa/CSE-2202/README.md

 # CSE-2202
 Data Structure &amp; Algorithm

-This is a really easy problem from codemarshal named N-gon. it's complexity is O(1) for each test case.
+This is a course based on algorithm.
+It includes complexity analysis, greedy algorithm, divide & conquer etc based problems & more.